atavory/ibex/README.rst

 	>>> from ibex.sklearn.feature_selection import SelectKBest as PDSelectKBest
 	>>> from ibex.sklearn.decomposition import PCA as PDPCA

-(Of course, it's possible to import steps from `sklearn` as well, and use them alongside and together with the steps of `ibex.sklearn`.):w
+(Of course, it's possible to import steps from `sklearn` as well, and use them alongside and together with the steps of `ibex.sklearn`.)

 Finally, we construct a pipeline that, given a ``DataFrame`` of features: